OpenEvalProject/evals/manuscripts/elife-10747/v1/manuscript.md

 Taken together, our results modify the initial hypothesis that SsrA was involved in the formation of biofilms.
 SsrB, but not its cognate kinase SsrA, is involved in the switch from planktonic growth to a multi-cellular lifestyle, in addition to its role in regulating genes required for pathogenesis.

-## Phosporylation of SsrB is not required for biofilm formation
+### Phosporylation of SsrB is not required for biofilm formation

 Phospho-relay between the sensor kinase, SsrA, and the response regulator, SsrB, was crucial for activation of SPI-2 virulence genes (Feng et al., 2003).
 SsrA is a tripartite sensor kinase that is presumably autophosphorylated by ATP at His405, followed by intra-molecular phosphorylation reactions at Asp739 and His867, based on homology to other tripartite kinases.
 His867 would then participate in the transfer reaction of the phosphoryl group to Asp56 in the N-terminus of SsrB.
 To confirm that SsrA-dependent phosphorylation was not required for SsrB-mediated regulation of biofilms (Figure 1A–G), we examined biofilm formation of Salmonella strains possessing H405Q, D739A and H867Q mutations in ssrA (Walthers and Kenney unpublished) and compared them to the wild type, ssrA and ssrB null mutants.
 Figure 3A indicates that the extent of biofilms formed by the three kinase point mutants was comparable to that of the wild type and the ssrA null mutant.
 A complete loss of ssrB was the only genetic change which adversely affected biofilm formation.

-In the absence of SsrA kinase activity, small inorganic phosphate donors such as acetyl phosphate can phosphorylate SsrB, albeit with a lower efficiency (
+In the absence of SsrA kinase activity, small inorganic phosphate donors such as acetyl phosphate can phosphorylate SsrB, albeit with a lower efficiency (Feng et al., 2004).
+We therefore constructed strains that were deficient in both SsrA kinase activity as well as in the production of acetyl phosphate and assayed their biofilm capabilities.
+Strains H405Q ack pta, D739A ack pta and H867Q ack pta, were all capable of biofilm formation (Figure 2A), demonstrating that none of the known phosphate donors for SsrB were required for regulating biofilms.
+In contrast, SPI-2 activation required ssrA, as measurement of β-galactosidase activity of a sifA-lacZ transcriptional fusion confirmed that activation of sifA required SsrA/B phosphorylation (Figure 2C).

 ![Figure 2.](https://cdn.elifesciences.org/articles/10747/elife-10747-fig2-v1.jpg)

 **Figure 2.:** Amount of biofilms formed as measured by crystal violet staining for (A) Strains ssrAH1, ssrAD, ssrAH2, ssrAH1AcP, ssrADAcP, ssrAH2AcP and (B) D56A SsrB shows similar levels to that of the wild type, and higher than the ssrB mutant.
 Source data file: Figure 2—source data 1.
 (C) Beta-galactosidase activity of a sifA-lacZ chromosomal fusion was significantly lower in the ssrB null and the D56A SsrB mutant compared to the wild type. n = 3, Mean ± SD, p < 0.0001.
-Source data file: Figure 2—source data 2.DOI: http://dx.doi.org/10.7554/eLife.10747.01110.7554/eLife.10747.012Figure 2—source data 1.Figure 2A and B.DOI: http://dx.doi.org/10.7554/eLife.10747.01210.7554/eLife.10747.013Figure 2—source data 2.Figure 2C.DOI: http://dx.doi.org/10.7554/eLife.10747.013
+Source data file: Figure 2—source data 2.

 SsrB is in the NarL subfamily of response regulators.
 NarL requires phosphorylation to relieve inhibition of C-terminal DNA binding by the N-terminus (Baikalov et al., 1996).
 Therefore, we substituted the conserved Asp56 residue with Ala (D56A), and determined its ability to form biofilms (Figure 2B).
 The D56A strain was as competent as the wild type, ssrA null and ssrA kinase mutants in biofilm formation.
 The ability of unphosphorylated SsrB to regulate biofilm formation was unique, as it was unable to activate sifA-lacZ levels.
 The beta-galactosidase activity was significantly lower in the ssrB null and D56A strains (8.7% and 14.9%, respectively) compared to the wild type (Figure 2C).
 The D56A mutant was also able to form rdar macrocolonies on Congo Red plates.
 In addition, SEM imaging of D56A biofilms revealed that they maintained their intricate architecture and wild type structure (data not shown).